 - Consider ways in which you can negotiate better deals with your clients.

-You can leverage an immigration agency management application, to provide you with an overview of your core activities.
+You can leverage software, to provide you with an overview of your core activities.
 This can help you in the decision making process.

 Gauge your business efficiency